resola-ai/jobs/backend/readme.md

 ## Requirements

 - +5 years proven experience as a Full Stack Engineer or similar role
-- Communicate clearly and effectively at all levels in English
 - Being familiar with Django or at least one other Python web framework (e.g. FastAPI)
 - Experience with AWS
-- Familiarity with common stacks
-- Knowledge of multiple back-end languages (e.g. Python, Go, NodeJS)
+- Experience with multiple back-end languages (e.g. Python, Go, NodeJS)
-- Familiarity with databases (e.g. MySQL, MongoDB, DynamoDB)
+- Experience with databases (e.g. MySQL, MongoDB, DynamoDB)
-- Familiarity with development tools (e.g. Git, Docker)
+- Experience with development tools (e.g. Git, Github, Docker)
+- Communicate clearly and effectively at all levels in English
-- Excellent communication and teamwork skills
+- Excellent communication skills and can collaborate effectively with stakeholders at different levels of seniority
 - Great attention to detail
 - Organizational skills

 ## Nice to have

 - Familiarity integrating third party APIs
+- Experience with Lean/Agile methodologies
-- Can communicate in Japanese with our internal team
+- Can communicate in Japanese with our internal teams
-- Experience developing and operating SaaS products and services
 - Familiarity with front-end development

 ## Why it would be awesome to work with us

-- We are a distributed team in a multi cultural environment 40+ engineers from 9 nationalities
+- We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
-- 60% engineers from Vietnam
 - 5 SaaS products in production
 - Mix of on-site(40%) and remote (60%)
 - Only work from Mon-Fri